Aston Villa Fans Charter 2019/20

 Charitable donations policy

-With limited resource, we also endeavour to support a broad and diverse range of good causes to reflect the many organisations and people in our local community.
+In 2019/20 the Foundation will look to further develop relationships and support the needs of the local community through a broad and diverse range of good causes to reflect the many organisations and people in our locally.

 To ensure this diversity is achieved we will not consider multiple requests for the same charity and our fundraising criteria is as follows: